 The CyberMAK Formula To Success: Social Listening Bots = The Ultimate Customer Experience

-Social media is consumed with posts of people complaining about bad customer experiences, services not meeting their expectations and being letdown.
+AUSTIN, Texas, Jan.
+29, 2021 /PRNewswire/ -- Social media is consumed with posts of people complaining about bad customer experiences, services not meeting their expectations and being let down.
 The customers network and out-reach invariable become ambassadors of negative publicity for a company's brand.
 Social media has given common man the power to act as a journalist and share real-time feeds of poor customer experiences.
 If organizations don't act fast, it leaves them open to the dreaded trial by social media, invites competitors to exploit benefits and has a direct impact on other loyal customers and the company's bottom-line.

 Warren Buffet once said, "It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you'll do things differently."